eclipse-archived/codewind-docs/docs/_documentations/remote-overview.md

 - Codewind is required to run as privileged and as root because it builds container images.
 If your cluster is running OpenShift, run the following commands where `<namespace>` is the namespace into which you plan to install Codewind:
     - To enable privileged containers, enter `oc adm policy add-scc-to-group privileged system:serviceaccounts:<namespace>`.
     - To enable containers to run as root, enter `oc adm policy add-scc-to-group anyuid system:serviceaccounts:<namespace>`.
+- If you are deploying into the IBM Public Cloud, you must install Keycloak and Codewind in different namespaces.

 ## Install Codewind and the authentication services